csskene/csskene.github.io/_posts/2022-12-12-adjoint-tutorial-1-eigenvalues.md

 With the continuous direct and adjoint problems we're now ready to implement the two eigenvalue calculations in Dedalus!
 The jupyter notebook for this tutorial is available [here](https://github.com/csskene/adjoint_tutorial/blob/main/1-eigenvalue.ipynb)).

-## Numerical implementation

-To solve the eigenvalue problems we will use Dedalus v2 along with the eigentools package.

 ```python
 import time
 import numpy as np